telefonicaid/fiware-cygnus/flume/README.md

       ]
     }

+Note that Orion can include a Fiware-Service HTTP header specifying the tenant/organization associated to the notification.
+Since version 0.3, Cygnus is able to supports this header, although the actual processing of such tenant/organization depends on the particular sink.
+If the notification doesn't include the Fiware-Service header, then Cygnus will use the default organization specified in the "default_organization" configuration property.

 Such a notification is sent by Orion to the default Flume HTTP source, which relies on the developed OrionRestHandler for checking its validity (it is a POST request, the target is "notify" and the headers are OK), detecting the content type (it is in Json format), extracting the data (the Json part) and creating an event to be put in the channel:

-    event={body={the_json_part...},headers={{"content-type","application/json"}}}
+    event={body={the_json_part...},headers={{"content-type","application/json"}, {"fiware-service","Org42"}}}

 The channel is a simple MemoryChannel behaving as a FIFO queue, and from where the OrionHDFSSink extracts the events.

-Since version 0.3 Cygnus supports multi-tenancy.
-Orion can include a Fiware-Service HTTP header specifying the tenant/organization associated to the notification.
-The actual processing of such tenant/organization depends on the particular sink.
-If the notification doesn't include the Fiware-Service header, then Cygnus will use the default organization specified in the cygnusagent.sources.http-source.handler.default_organization configuration property.

-Depending on the sink, the context element is persisted in a different way:

 ### OrionHDFSSink persistence